Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 First Category: Investment Systems

-tastytrade customers get to buy and sell a decent range of products.
-The smorgasbord includes stocks, options, futures, funds (exchange-traded and closed-end), and cryptocurrencies.
-E*Trade doesn’t offer any cryptocurrencies, which is obviously a weakness, but it does have mutual funds and fixed-income securities.
+tastytrade customers can buy and sell a good range of products.
+These include stocks, options, futures, funds (exchange-traded and closed-end), and cryptocurrencies.
+E*Trade doesn’t have cryptocurrencies, which is a downside, but it does offer mutual funds and fixed-income securities.

-And these asset classes are just for self-directed accounts.
-Through a sister company, E*Trade offers robo accounts that trade low-cost ETFs.
-Through its parent company Morgan Stanley, full-service managed accounts are also available.
+These investment types are just for self-directed accounts.
+E*Trade, through a partner, also offers robo accounts that trade low-cost ETFs.
+Through its parent, Morgan Stanley, there are managed accounts available.

 Winner: E*Trade